Yes, Senator, Facebook Does Have A Profile On You

 Facebook’s chief executive, Mark Zuckerberg, finally goes before Congress today and tomorrow to discuss the Cambridge Analytica scandal and how the company protects user privacy, and he’s expected to face more questions from lawmakers still unsatisfied from their last public encounter with the company.
 At those hearings in October, which were focused on social media propaganda, there was one face-off that may have left lawmakers, and anyone familiar with the basics of the company’s business, especially puzzled.

-“Gentlemen, I am very proud that the three companies you represent are American companies, and I think you do enormous good,” Republican John Kennedy from Louisiana told officials from Google, Twitter, and Facebook during his turn for questions.
+“Gentlemen, I am very proud that the three companies you represent are American companies, and I think you do enormous good,” Republican Senator John Kennedy from Louisiana told officials from Google, Twitter, and Facebook during his turn for questions.
 “But your power sometimes scares me.”

-That power–held especially by Facebook but also Google and Amazon–is to know a lot about their users, as well as people who don’t even have accounts on their platforms.
-And they use that knowledge and their giant platforms to influence those people.
-In racing to build their ad businesses, however, these companies have allowed an unknown army of entities to pay to use all that user data–or in some cases, scrape that data–to do that influencing.
+That power–held especially by Facebook but also by giants like Google and Amazon–is to know a lot about people and how to influence them.
+That power can help advertisers target users who aren’t logged in to their accounts or who aren’t carrying their phones, and it can even help advertisers target non-users, people who don’t even have accounts on their platforms.
+In racing to build their ad businesses, meanwhile, these companies have allowed an unknown army of entities to pay to use all that user data, or in some cases, scrape it en masse.

-But during his allotted five minutes, Kennedy took aim at Facebook.
+During his allotted five minutes, Kennedy took aim at Facebook.
 As he put it to the company’s vice president and general counsel, Colin Stretch:

 Sen. Kennedy: If I came to you….
 And said, “look, I want to buy an ad that everyone sees on Facebook.”
 That’s going to be cost-prohibitive, can we agree on that?